 - Expect everything to work like home.
 Be flexible and willing to fit in with local ways of doing things.

 - Expect the same salary or more than you had overseas.
-The cost of living and income tax rates are lower in New Zealand than many other western developed nations, so look at your NET INCOME not the gross amount.
+The cost of living and income tax rates are lower in New Zealand than some other western developed nations, so look at your NET INCOME not the gross amount.

 - Expect a job at the same level or higher than you had overseas.
 You may lack New Zealand local knowledge and may need to take a step back in order to advance later.
 Wait one year.